Giving Claude Eyes

 I added Playwright tests that exercise every flow and take screenshots of each view, so Claude could see.
 The false "all done"s stopped.
 The UI got better too, because Claude could iterate on what it saw.

 I started in Python, but every data-model change meant updating mirrored Python types, and Claude kept forgetting.
 No guardrails.
-Someone was building playwright-rs fast: new releases every few days, feature parity one version out.
+Meanwhile, someone was playwright-rs at agentic speed: new releases every few days, reaching full feature parity with a few weeks.
 It drives the real Playwright server through a Rust client.
 I migrated, and tests now look like this:

 #[tokio::test]